aerospike/aerospike-client-c/README.md

 Download and install [libuv](http://docs.libuv.org) version 1.7.5 or greater.

+libev and libuv usually install into /usr/local/lib.
+Most operating systems do not search /usr/local/lib by default.
+Therefore, the following LD_LIBRARY_PATH setting may be necessary.

+    export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib

 ## Build

 Before building, please ensure you have the prerequisites installed.
 This project uses